 If you or someone you know is addicted to methamphetamine, try to get help as soon as possible.
 Methamphetamine doesn’t just affect the teeth, it affects the whole body.

 Here’s a good article from Minnesota Public Radio about Ryan Hintz, a recovering meth addict, about how he is overcoming the addiction.

-If you have any questions or comments about methamphetamine and dental health, please leave them in the comments below.
+If you have any questions or comments about methamphetamine and dental health, please contact us.